Exam Day Information

 - You are not allowed to have any paper, notes, index cards, books, outlines, scratch paper, or other such items in the testing room.
 This includes any documents MBLE sent you.

 - Review the examination schedule on the Bar Examination Dates & Locations link.

 - Review the Examination Security Procedures & Code of Conduct link.
 Page 2 of this document includes a list of prohibited and allowed items.

-- If you need to bring any medication to the exam room, you must submit a Health-Related Condition Form prior to the first day of the examination month (February 1st or July 1st).
+- If you need to bring any medication to the exam room, you must submit a Health-Related Condition Notice Form prior to the first day of the examination month (December 1st or May 1st).

 Essay Answer Guidelines